An interesting article. Let’s forget how expensive college is or is it worth the cost today. That is not the point of this post.

 Unfortunately the subsidies not only fail to work they usually make the problem worse.

-Most college students only consider where the cash is coming from (or is it) in considering their college options.
+Most college students only consider where the cash is coming from (or is it?) in considering their college options.
 Very little attention goes into how much debt will be accumulated and how expensive it will eventually be to pay off the college loans.
-If a 45 year old politician thinks this way what are the chances that 18 year old high school graduates will think any more maturely?
+If a 45 year old politician thinks this way what are the chances that 18 year old high school graduates will think with any more maturely?

-And then once subsidies are established (even when they are called temporary) they are almost impossible to eliminate.
+And once subsidies are established (even when they are called temporary) they are almost impossible to eliminate.
 The reason is the beneficiaries of subsidies fight much harder to keep them that the average tax payer that only loses a few dollars a month to foot the bill.

-2 comments:
+4 comments:

 Subsidies can work if the money is applied towards lowering tuition instead of increasing salaries.